-Next we create our environment as always.
-However, we add DB_PRIVATE to our environment open flags.
-This flag causes our environment to back regions using our application's heap memory rather than by using the filesystem.
-This is the first important step to keeping our DB data entirely in-memory.
+Next we open our environment as always.
+However, in doing so we:

+- Set EnvironmentConfig.setPrivate() to true.
+This causes our environment to back regions using our application's heap memory rather than by using the filesystem.
+This is the first important step to keeping our DB data entirely in-memory. - Remove runRecovery() from the environment configuration.
+Because all our data will be held entirely in memory, recovery is a non-issue.
+Note that if we had left the call to runRecovery() in, it would be silently ignored.
-We also remove the DB_RECOVER flag from the environment open flags.
-Because our databases, logs, and regions are maintained in-memory, there will never be anything to recover.

-Note that we show the additional code here in bold.